Yohannfra/Vim-Goto-Header/README.md

 ```

 #### Directories
-By default the script will look in those directories (in this order):
+By default the script will look in these directories (in this order):
 - .
 - /usr/include
 - ..
 - ~

-To change the directories or the order you put this in your .vimrc
+To change the directories or the order add this in your .vimrc
 ```vim
 let g:goto_header_includes_dirs = ["DIR1", "DIR2", "DIR3.", "DIR4"]